Comparisons11 min read

 Fidelity

 Fidelity's been around since 1946.
-That's not just a flex — it's a signal.
-They've survived every market crash, regulatory overhaul, and technological shift for nearly 80 years because they consistently put the customer first.
-In 2026, Fidelity remains one of the most complete brokerage platforms on the planet, and it's entirely free for most users.
+That's not just bragging rights — it signals something real.
+They've made it through every market crash, regulatory change, and tech shift in nearly 80 years because they've consistently prioritized customers.
+In 2026, Fidelity remains one of the most complete brokerage platforms you can find, and it's entirely free for most users.

-What makes Fidelity exceptional for beginners specifically is that it doesn't dumb things down — it makes complexity accessible.
-There's a real difference there.
-You can start with a simple index fund portfolio and, when you're ready, graduate to options, bonds, or international ETFs without ever switching platforms.
-(Side note: the fact that more beginner investing guides don't just lead with Fidelity is a little baffling to me.
-The product is that good.)
+What makes Fidelity stand out for beginners is that it doesn't oversimplify things.
+There's a real difference between being simple and being accessible.
+You can start with a basic index fund strategy and, once you're ready, move into options, bonds, or international ETFs without switching platforms.
+After testing both, that flexibility feels genuinely valuable.

 Key Features

-• Zero-expense-ratio index funds (ZERO funds): Fidelity's own index funds carry a literal 0% expense ratio — FZROX, FZILX, and others.
+• Zero-expense-ratio index funds (ZERO funds): Fidelity's own index funds have literally zero expense ratio — FZROX, FZILX, and more.
 That's not a typo.
-No other major broker matches this, full stop.
+No other major broker does this.

 • Fidelity Youth Account: For investors under 18.
-Parents, this one's a sleeper hit — open one for your kid before they discover crypto on their own.
+If you have kids, this is a sleeper hit — open one before they discover crypto on TikTok.

-• Extensive research: Free access to equity research from 20+ providers including Refinitiv, Ned Davis, and their own in-house analysts.
+• Solid research access: Free access to equity research from 20+ providers including Refinitiv, Ned Davis, and their own analysts.

 • Paper trading: Practice investing with fake money before risking real cash.
-Robinhood doesn't offer this, which I think is a genuine disservice to its beginner audience.
+Robinhood skips this, which is a real miss for beginners.

-• Retirement account variety: Roth IRA, Traditional IRA, SEP-IRA, SIMPLE IRA, 401(k) rollovers — they've got everything covered.
+• Retirement account variety: Roth IRA, Traditional IRA, SEP-IRA, SIMPLE IRA, 401(k) rollovers — they cover every situation.

 • Cash management account: Competitive APY, ATM fee reimbursements, no minimums.